-Area of Need Baseline Data Measurable Goal/Target Evaluation of Measure Family and Community 2022-2023 Participation By the end of the 2024- Attendance records will be Engagement was at 70%, we did not 2025 school year, parent used to measure the meet the goal for the 2023- participation in school percentage of parents 2024 school year. events and volunteering attending scheduled parent will increase to 80% engagement activities, as well as attendance volunteering in classrooms.
-Reading 2023-2024 Winter MAPs By the end of the 2025 2024-2025 Winter MAPs scores show that 4% of the school year, the reading test scores and/or students are above the percentage AK STAR testing scores 41st percentile. of students above the 41st percentile will increase to 10% Math 2023-2024 Winter MAPs By the end of the 2025 2024-2025 Winter MAPs scores show that 7% of the school year, the math test scores and/or AK students are above the percentage Star testing scores 41st percentile. of students above the 41st percentile will increase to 10%.
+Area of Need Baseline Data Measurable Goal/Target Evaluation of Measure Family and Community 2024-2025 Participation By the end of the 2025-26 Attendance records will be Engagement was at 70%, we did not school year, parent used to measure the participation in school percentage of parents

+Area of Need Baseline Data Measurable Goal/Target Evaluation of Measure meet the goal for the school year. events and volunteering will increase to 75% attending scheduled parent engagement activities, as well as attendance and volunteering in classrooms.
+Academic Growth: Reading 2024-2025 Spring MAPs scores showed that the percentage of students in the 41st-60th percentile increased while those in the 1st-20th percentile decreased.
+The percentage of student at the 41st-60th percentile is 13% By the end of the 2025-26 school year, the percentage of students above the 41st percentile will increase by 10% 2025-2026 Winter MAPs reading test scores and/or AK STAR testing scores Academic Growth: Math 2024-2025 Spring MAPs scores show that the percentage of students in the 41st-60th percentile decreased while those in the 1-20th percentile increased.
+The percentage of students at the 41st- 60th percentile is 9%.
+By the end of the 2025-26 school year, the percentage of students above the 41st percentile will increase by 10%.
+2025-2026 Winter MAPs math test scores and/or AK Star testing scores